Eric-Guo/octopress/source/_posts/2016/2016-11-17-a-web-developer-macbook-pro-2016-installation-notes.markdown

 vi /usr/local/Cellar/proxychains-ng/4.11/etc/proxychains.conf
 ```

-It will finally takes 76Gb after install all my needs, about 33% used, so I think buy 256Gb SSD edition of rMBP should be enought for my next 4 years usage.
+It will finally take 76Gb after installing all my needs, about 33% used, so I believe in buying a 256Gb SSD edition of rMBP should be enough for my next four years usage.